 Health policy and management students can use additional epidemiology training to develop evidence-based policies for health care organizations, NGOs, advocacy organizations, think tanks and government.

 You will find detailed information about all of the options on each concentration page.

-If you have questions about concentrations, joint concentrations or dual-degree opportunities, please contact Patti Mazzuca, graduate admissions coordinator, at the College for Public Health and Social Justice, at 314-977-8186.
+If you have questions about concentrations, joint concentrations or dual-degree opportunities, please contact Jyssaka Meyers, director of Graduate Recruitment and Admission, at 314-977-8144.